jentery/routledgeCompanionMSDH/projects.md

 Queer Technologies: “[A]n organization that produces critical applications, tools, and situations for queer technological agency, interventions, and sociality.”
 See www.zachblas.info/works/queer-technologies.

-Queers in Love at the End of the World: A piece of hypertext fiction by Anna Anthropy (2013), built with interactive fiction tool, Twine.
+Queers in Love at the End of the World: A piece of hypertext fiction by Anna Anthropy (2013), built with the interactive fiction tool, Twine.
 See www.auntiepixelante.com/endoftheworld.

 Raspberry Pi: “The Raspberry Pi is a credit card-sized computer that plugs into your TV and a keyboard.
 It is a capable little computer which can be used in electronics projects, and for many of the things that your desktop PC does, like spreadsheets, word processing, browsing the internet, and playing games.”
 See www.raspberrypi.org.